oracle-livelabs/partner-solutions/oci-observability-management-database-management/provision/provision.md

 	![Image alt text](images/image11.png)

-6. Provide the Database name, the PDB name. and password with sys and TDE.
+6. Provide the Database name *CDB01*, the PDB name *PDB01*. and password with sys and TDE.
 You can also disable database backups.
 Click on *Create DB system*.

 	![Image alt text](images/image12.png)